• Skip to primary navigation

 Love how the napkins are folded to hold the silverware!
 Such a cute and simple idea!

-On some tablescapes (especially if it’s outdoors) I roll my silverware in napkins and tie them with a pretty ribbon.
+For a casual tablescape (it’s great for outdoor dinners) you can roll your silverware in napkins and tie them with a pretty ribbon.
 This is also a great way to do things when you’re hosting a buffet so your guests can just grab a rolled bundle in the buffet line.

 Use a hanging planter as a simple outdoor dining centerpiece!
 One of the tips for simplifying summer in this post!